What can trusted advisers have that AIs can’t have?

 Researchers at an Oxford hospital have developed AI tools that can diagnose scans for heart disease and lung cancer, potentially saving the NHS a billion pounds by enabling the diseases to be picked up much earlier.
 The government’s healthcare tsar, Sir John Bell, told BBC News (Jan 2018) “There is about £2.2bn spent on pathology services in the NHS.
 You may be able to reduce that by 50%.
 AI may be the thing that saves the NHS” [source].

-Beyond the immediately practical is the future possible – and Stanford University’s DAWN Project illustrates how high-performing professionals might soon ‘desktop publish’ artificial expertise [source].
-Perhaps plug-in self-policing ‘integrity modules’ backed by a respected national legal system might have a formal place in this DIY AI market.
+Beyond the immediately practical is the future possible – and Stanford University’s DAWN Project illustrates how high-performing professionals might soon ‘desktop publish’ artificial expertise [source] in much the same way as ‘skills’ are developed and published for Amazon’s ‘Alexa’ voice assistant, or in libraries for the programming language Python.
+Perhaps trusted professionals could assist in this DIY AI market with plug-in self-policing ‘integrity modules’ backed by a respected national legal system.

-Artificial Intelligences are highly results-oriented!
+Artificial Intelligences are very highly results-oriented.
 They carry little baggage.
-Though they might replicate some of what we do, the present cohorts exist in completely different contexts, behave entirely differently, and can progress in very different ways.
+Though they might replicate some of what we do, the mostly exist in completely different contexts, behave entirely differently, and can progress in very different ways.
 This is especially true in areas of data science.

-There are few if any scenarios where we should want AIs to sensibly behave as humans, even if mimicking human output, but many AI systems do observe human behaviours, extract meaning, capture the essence of an activity, infer goals, then determine steps to best achieve them.
+Though behaving as humans is important in many AI applications, there are few if any scenarios where we should want AIs to actually behave exactly like humans, warts and all, even if mimicking human output.
+Many AI systems do observe human behaviours, extract meaning, capture the essence of an activity, infer goals, then determine steps to best achieve them.
 Such machine learning rapidly accumulates, and can be portable across scenarios [source].
-Given the rate of advancement of these technologies, select professionals might sensibly engage routinely with those who direct, code, train and govern such systems, whether to spot opportunity, influence design, or know what’s happening and to come.
+Given the rate of advancement of these technologies, select professionals might sensibly engage routinely with those who direct, code, train and govern such systems, whether to spot opportunity, influence design, or know what’s coming.

 With experience from Stanford University (Professor of Computer Science, 2002-present), Google (Deep Brain project founder, 2011) and Baidu (Chief Scientist, 2014) under his belt, one new venture from Coursera Chairman Andrew Ng is deeplearning.ai which has released Deep Learning Specialization, where “in five courses, you will learn the foundations of Deep Learning, understand how to build neural networks, and learn how to lead successful machine learning projects.” [source]